Andrew1175/Salesforce-Status-Helper-Firefox/README.md

 Troubleshooting:

-If you open Web Developer Tools by either pressing 'F12' or by going into Settings > More Tools > Web Developer Tools you will see console logs every 15 seconds indicating status health checks occurring.
+If you open Web Developer Tools by either pressing 'F12' or by going into Settings > More Tools > Developer Tools you will see various console logs.
+Please use these logs to report any issues.

-NOTE: You will only see these health check messages if you have Available or Backlog enabled.

 -----------------------------------------------------------------------------------------------------